David Sigsworth (Chair)

 Peter Webber (Trustee)

 Peter spent a professional career in the broadcast television industry where he ran his own business for over 20 years.
 He has restored classic and vintage cars since his teens and has renovated various properties over the last 15 years.
 Peter joined the museum in 2014 and worked on the final stages of the Market Mews premises prior to the museum opening.
-He has been Chairman since September 2019, and is committed to a future with sustainable transport and an environment that regenerates nature rather than plundering it.
+He has served the museum as Chairman, and is committed to a future with sustainable transport and an environment that regenerates nature rather than plundering it.

 Graeme Keillor (Trustee)